japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleTaskCompletion...FIXME

-handleTaskCompletion is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#CompletionEvent[CompletionEvent] event.
+handleTaskCompletion is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#CompletionEvent[CompletionEvent] event.

 === [[handleExecutorAdded]] ExecutorAdded Event Handler